 Registration for Work

-If you are required to perform a weekly work search or if you work less than full-time you must register for work with Wisconsin Job Service online at https://jobcenterofwisconsin.com/ui and complete a resume within 14 days of the date you completed your application for UI benefits.
+If you are required to perform a weekly work search or if you work less than full-time (32 hours or more per week) you must register for work (which includes completing a résumé) with Wisconsin Job Service online at https://JobCenterofWisconsin.com/ui within 14 days of the date you completed your application for UI benefits.

 If you fail to register by the deadline provided, you will not be eligible for benefits for any week prior to the date you registered.
 If you have questions or feel you should be waived from the requirement, contact a Claims Specialist.

 If you have previously registered, you must logon to https://JobCenterofWisconsin.com/ui to verify that your registration and résumé have not expired.

 If you are applying for Wisconsin UI Benefits from another state and Wisconsin tells you to register for work or report in person, you should go to the public employment office nearest your home.